Seismic Retrofit in Los Angeles: What It Costs, What Triggers It, and How It Works

 The compliance timeline runs from the date of the Order to Comply: two years to submit a structural analysis or retrofit/demolition plans, three and a half years to obtain a construction permit, and seven years to complete construction.

-This is one of the most significant blind spots in LA's seismic safety framework.
-Thousands of single-family homes across Pacific Palisades, Bel Air, Brentwood, and the broader Westside have ground-floor garages creating a soft-story condition identical to the multi-family buildings the ordinance targets.
-The structural risk is the same.
-The difference is purely regulatory.
-If you own a single-family home with a ground-floor garage and living space above, the city will not require you to retrofit.
-But the physics of the next earthquake will not make that distinction.
+This is one of the most significant gaps in LA's seismic safety framework.
+Thousands of single-family homes across the greater Westside have ground-floor garages creating a soft-story condition structurally identical to the multi-family buildings the ordinance targets.
+The structural risk is the same regardless of unit count.
+The state's ESS grant program, described in Section 6 below, exists specifically to help single-family homeowners address this condition voluntarily.

 The Non-Ductile Concrete Program